Nicole Turner

-Nicole Turner (born 14 June 2002), of Portarlington, Laois, is an Irish para-swimmer, competing mainly in the S6, short stature category.
+Nicole Turner (born 14 June 2002), of Portarlington, County Laois, is a retired Irish para-swimmer, competing mainly in the S6, short stature category.

 Turner has won medals in the youth category at the 2015 British International, senior at the 2016 IPC Swimming European Open Championships and the 2018 European Para-Swimming Championships, and in the youth final in the World Para Swimming Series in 2019.

 Personal life

 Turner was born with hypochondroplasia, making her of short stature.
 Nicole started swimming with her local club, Portarlington Piranhas, before moving to Laois Marlins in Portlaoise.
-She moved to train with Ireland’s top swimmers at the National Aquatic Centre in Dublin in 2017.
+She moved to train with Ireland's top swimmers at the National Aquatic Centre in Dublin in 2017.
 In 2019, after completing transition year, she deferred her secondary school studies to train fulltime for Tokyo.
 Nicole was the flagbearer for Team Ireland at the Rio Paralympics closing ceremony.

 Career

 Turner represented Ireland for the first time at a senior level at the 2015 British Para-Swimming International Meet, 26–29 March, where she placed fifth in the women's MC 50m butterfly.
 She won a silver medal in the Youth category in the 50m butterfly.